-Rossman notes that new cardmembers can get great rewards from the Chase Freedom Flex℠ and Chase Freedom Unlimited®, but those hoping to downgrade from a higher-tier Chase card to receive the Freedom Flex and Unlimited’s limited-time bonus offers should think twice.
+Rossman notes that new cardmembers can get great rewards from the Chase Freedom Flex℠ and Chase Freedom Unlimited®, but those hoping to downgrade from a higher-tier Chase card to receive the Freedom Flex and Unlimited’s welcome bonus offers should think twice.

 “If you downgrade (product change), you’re not eligible for those,” Rossman says.
 “You could consider a fresh application if you think you’d get approved and if you want a new card.”

-Is the Sapphire Reserve worth keeping?
+Existing cardmembers: Is the Sapphire Reserve or Preferred worth keeping?

 Given the Sapphire Reserve’s hefty annual fee and Chase’s recent additions to its no-annual-fee cards, you may be wondering if the Reserve is worth holding onto.
 According to Rossman, the card’s “near-term cash back incentives and longer-term travel benefits” make it worth the yearly charge for some.

 While Rossman believes the Reserve is worth keeping amid the pandemic, the Sapphire Preferred’s rewards structure is comparable to no-annual-fee cards, such as the Wells Fargo Propel American Express® card and Blue Cash Everyday® Card from American Express, while the Preferred itself charges a $95 annual fee.

 “I know some people love the transferability of the Sapphire Preferred points, I just think there are better and cheaper cards for that kind of spending,” Rossman says.

 The information related to the Wells Fargo Propel American Express card has been collected by Bankrate and has not been reviewed or provided by the issuer or provider of this product or service.